 Tng Ah Yiam is a veteran of NTUC FairPrice.
-He has held various senior leadership roles, most recently as Deputy CEO and Head of Products.
+He has held various senior leadership roles, and is currently the Group Chief Procurement Officer of FairPrice Group.

 In his career with FairPrice spanning over 30 years, he has extensive experience in key functions ranging from store operations, purchasing, merchandising, trading to supply chain management.